Liu Zhao the Emperor He of Han — Turning Point Monarch of the Han Dynasty

 An Excellent Teenager Emperor Liu Zhao

 Afterward, he kept working diligently, as other good monarchs had done in the history of China.
-He cared about civilians, lowered taxes, encouraged agriculture, and selected qualified officials to make sure the government operates efficiently.
+He cared about civilians, lowered taxes, encouraged agriculture, and selected qualified officials to ensure the government operated efficiently.

 He also further expanded his realm and made peace with nearby regions.

-He left the Han Empire to a baby emperor of only a few months old, and his beautiful and smart queen Deng Sui.
+He left the Han Empire to a baby emperor of only a few months old and his beautiful and intelligent queen Deng Sui.

 Consequences of the Emperors' Losing Power

-Emperor Liu Zhao defeated his powerful political enemies when he was still a teenager and led his kingdom to reach prosperity, he was exceptional indeed.
+Emperor Liu Zhao defeated his powerful political enemies when he was still a teenager and led his kingdom to prosperity, and he was exceptional indeed.

-However, he was widely criticized for having established precedent that giving eunuch too much political power, though that was the only choice he had in the beginning.
+However, he was widely criticized for having established the precedent of giving the eunuch too much political power, though that was the only choice he had in the beginning.

-Objectively speaking, eunuchs that he trusted and nominated were loyal and helpful; they made important contributions to Liu Zhao’s defeating the House of Dou and regaining centralized power.
+Objectively speaking, the eunuchs he trusted and nominated were loyal and helpful; they contributed to Liu Zhao's defeating the House of Dou and regaining centralized power.